dermatologist/cql-express-r4/README.md

 One limitation of FHIRPath-based CQL execution is that it cannot handle assertions in the FHIR DocumentReference resource.
 I have [forked the nodejs CQL execution engine](https://github.com/dermatologist/cql-execution) to add a hook that can call an LLM when it encounters a DocumentReference with unstructured text.
 The LLM can then execute the CQL with assertions and return the result to the CQL execution engine.

-This is an simple express server example of how to use the LLM hook to execute CQL that contains assertions in the DocumentReference resource as unstructured text.
-See related projects for more details.
+This is a prototype of how to use the LLM hook to execute CQL that contains assertions in the DocumentReference resource as unstructured text.
+See related projects for more details. **The default implementation is in the `medpromptjs` package [here](https://github.com/dermatologist/medpromptjs/blob/develop/src/llm_loop.ts) which is imported and used.
+You may override LLM and prompts in the `src/bootstrap.ts` file.**

 ## Related projects
 * [cql-execution](https://github.com/dermatologist/cql-execution)